-- 48. As a result, many small businesses that maintain commercial multi-peril insurance policies with business interruption coverage will have significant uninsured losses absent declaratory relief from this Court.
-Indeed, even if state and local governments re-open, small businesses will almost certainly still be under social-distancing mandates and will continue to experience diminishing revenues due to the loss of covered property. - 49.
-A declaratory judgment determining that the business income loss and extra expense coverage provided in standard commercial property insurance policies applies to the suspension, curtailment, and interruption of business operations resulting from measures put into place by civil authorities is necessary to prevent plaintiff and similarly situated Class members from being denied critical coverage for which they have paid premiums.
+64. As a result, many small businesses that maintain commercial multi-peril insurance policies with business interruption coverage will have significant uninsured losses absent declaratory relief from this Court.
+Indeed, even if state and local governments re-open, as some have, small businesses will almost certainly still be under social-distancing mandates and will continue to experience diminishing revenues due to the loss of covered property.
+These business also remain susceptible to future governmental decrees suspending or curtailing operations.

+65. A declaratory judgment determining that the business income loss and extra expense coverage provided in standard commercial property insurance policies applies to the suspension, curtailment, and interruption of business operations resulting from measures put into place by civil authorities is necessary to prevent Plaintiffs and similarly situated Class members from being denied critical coverage for which they have paid premiums.